“I must break you!” – Ivan Drago (1985)

 - The film won 3 academy awards and launched one of the most successful action movie careers in history! 🎞

-Top 5 tips you to Get out of your Comfort zone, Grow and Improve:
+Top 5 Tips to Get out of your Comfort zone, Grow and Improve your Pool:

 - Get a practice partner that consistently wins more games than you.
 The losses will hurt, but you will always learn more from a loss than a win.
 The challenge is to turn more and more of these losses into wins.